rvnlord/BootstrapDemo/README.md

 ## Example of utilizing Bootstrap 4 controls and features with dark look and feel

 This solution has been created by following various tutorials and learning feeds.
 It's purpose is to present my knowledge of `Bootstrap 4` to anybody who seeks to verify my knowledge.
 Project contains examples of vast majority of all `Bootstrap` features (I heavily customised or changed some of them) as well as fixes or simple workarounds for common issues.
-Examples are condensed and present on a single Razor Page.
+Examples are condensed and present on a single `Razor Page`.

 ### Features: